SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Devices can raise so-called alarms to indicate that there is a problem that requires human intervention.
 You can view alarms

-* By clicking on "Unresolved alarms" in the navigator to see alarms of all devices that have not yet been cleared.
+* By clicking on "Only unresolved" in the "Alarms" tab to see alarms of all devices that have not yet been cleared.
 * By clicking on "Alarms" in the navigator to see the entire alarm history regardless on whether the alarms have been cleared already or not.
 * By clicking on a device and selecting the "Alarms tab" to see the alarms of that particular device.
 By default, only unresolved alarms are shown, but you can disable the "Only unresolved" checkbox to see all alarms.